ToryDeng/ToryDeng/README.md

 # Hi there 👋
 ## 🖐️About me
 - 👦 Name: Tory Deng / Tao Deng
-- 🔭 I’m currently working on single-cell RNA sequencing data
+- 🔭 I’m currently working on spatial transcriptomics and scRNA-seq data
-- 🌱 I’m currently learning attention mechanisim
+- 🌱 I’m currently learning in CUHK-SZ
 - 💬 Ask me about how to use the LaTex template I created for the bachelor thesis of ZUEL

 ## 📈Statistics